namanhd/hailstone/README.md

 effectively boils down to a composition of time-dependent functions awaiting the application of the `(time, delta, channel)` reader context argument, which is only applied at the very end when the buffer needs to be written to.
-This is
-great: there are almost no allocations involved other than the index list at the very end for the buffer-writing, and is a lot faster, yielding smooth audio at 44100Hz sample rate and a buffer size of 2048 (and maybe even 1024).
+This is nice enough: there are almost no allocations involved other than the index list at the very end for the buffer-writing, and is a lot faster, yielding smooth audio at 44100Hz sample rate and a buffer size of 2048 (and maybe even 1024).

 However, the one thing that the lazy list approach had that this doesn't is that once computed, list nodes (i.e. generated samples) are automatically memoized by the runtime.
-This allows the convolution functions (which require computation of the signal at time values in advance of the current time) to incur only a negligible performance hit with the lazy list representation since subsequent values can just be retrieved from the memoization.
+This allows the convolution functions (which require computation of the signal at time values in advance of the current time) to incur only a negligible performance hit since subsequent values can just be retrieved from the memoization.
 In contrast, in the reader monad approach, this kind of naive convolution results in massive performance loss and unworkable audio, since there is no memoization and the signal is effectively recalculated `n` times where `n` is the convolution window size.

-A good next task is thus to write some sort of FFT to turn this `O(n^2)` convolution into an `O(nlogn)` frequency-domain multiplication (which I'll need to look more into), as well as parallelization approaches to fill the buffer in a more efficient way.
+### Stateful signals
+The other huge disadvantage with this approach (that I haven't been able to work out nicely) is how to do *stateful* signals.
+To smoothly modulate the frequency of an oscillator (for something like portamento), simply inserting `freq = freqfunc(t)` as in e.g. `sin (2*pi*freqfunc(t)*t)` isn't going to work, as the resulting intermediate sine waves would be discontinuous and the intermediate waves not correct.
+Statefulness would also be a solution to filtering as above, since we would only need to keep track of a running average.

+My attempts at implementing this so far have blown up spectacularly; the natural thing to do is to replace the Reader monad with a State monad, but then each oscillator in each voice would need its own state value; and even naively replacing Reader with State with no functionality change already slows down the signal pipeline a whole lot, so something better and more clever must be used...

 ## Organization
 The library is in `src/`.
 The executable is in `exe/Main.hs`, which is